rydodd/SCRadioSoftwareK4KRW/Readme.md

 ## License

-This library is free software; you can redistribute it and/or modify it under the terms of the MIT License.
+This software is free software; you can redistribute it and/or modify it under the terms of the MIT License.

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the MIT license for more details.